roob-p/CoverChange-PlayniteExtension/README.md

 - Covers are applied in alphabetical order.

 ## ⚠️ Notes:
-- The features of this extension are already included in CoverStyleSwitcher.
-However, I created this extension in order to allow the fastest possible way to change a game's cover.
+- The features of this extension are already included in the more advanced CoverStyleSwitcher.
+However, I created this extension to provide the fastest possible way to change a game's cover.
 - If you just want only a voice in the context menu (like *"Cover Change"*) apply a # at line 39 and remove the # from the line 40.

 <br>